Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 OUTPUT:
 ![image](https://user-images.githubusercontent.com/41684987/117805620-ccfdc400-b276-11eb-9d2d-7592b05378c0.png)

-Can you see the benefit of using **Columnar** storage- we got a compression ratio of about 5x in this use case.
+Can you see the benefit of using **Columnar** storage- we got a compression ratio of about 5x for `time_series_250421_to_290421` partition.
 Another important aspect to notice here is that, the relation `time_series` now has both columnar storage as well as row-based storage.
 This is what we call as **HTAP**-(Hybrid Transactional/Analytical Processing) wherein the same database can be used for both analytical and transactional workloads.

 We see that relation `time_series` has a attribute called `payload` of `jsonb` type which stores time-series metrics related to Covid-19 in UK.
 It also stores Foreign Keys to other tables like `area_reference`, `metric_reference` and `release_reference`.
 We can use this dataset to identify the no. of Covid-19 tests done in an area on a given date: